Skip to main navigation Skip to content

 Play-based learning

-• There are displays (at child height) of projects that follow children’s inquiries about a topic, and demonstrate multiple curriculum areas such as math, literacy, or science are being used as part of the exploration of the topic.
-For example, children may have practised writing and drawing about the topic, making models of things from within the topic, or there are photos of group discussions, etc. (Indicates an understanding of holistic learning and using multiple curriculum areas around a topic of interest.
-Also, it is evidence of the educator’s ability to stretch and extend children's initial interest and understanding of a topic.)
+• There are displays (at child height) of projects that follow children's inquiries about a topic and demonstrate multiple curriculum areas such as math, literacy, or science being used to explore the topic.
+For example, children may have practised writing and drawing about the topic, making models of things from within the topic, taking photos of group discussions, etc. (Indicates an understanding of holistic learning and using multiple curriculum areas around a topic of interest.
+Also, it is evidence of the educator's ability to stretch and extend children's initial interest and understanding of a topic.)

-• Small groups of children are engaged in a range of activities inside, or outside, at any one time.
-(Supports children’s diverse interest areas for play and exploration and provides more opportunities for social engagement between children.)
+• Small children are engaged in various activities inside or outside at once.
+(Supports children's diverse interest areas for play and exploration and provides more opportunities for social engagement between children.)

-• Children are moving equipment from one section of the room to their play, for example, bringing dolls and cars into the construction area.
-(Indicates educators are supporting children to extend their thinking and independence to develop more meaningful play.)
+• Children move equipment from one section of the room to their play, for example, bringing dolls and cars into the construction area.
+(Indicates educators support children in extending their thinking and independence to develop more meaningful play.)

 Physical environments

-• There are well-resourced and clearly defined areas in the room for different types of learning experiences.
-For example, there might be a writing area, dress-up area, or construction area.
-Resources and props to add to play are available, such as cardboard boxes, paint, sticky tape, or material swatches.
-(Indicates educators’ understanding of the growing complexity and imagination in play for older children.
-This complex child-initiated play requires a broad range of accessible resources to fully support and extend the learning.)
+• The room has well-resourced and clearly defined areas for different learning experiences.
+For example, there might be writing, dress-up, or construction areas.
+Resources and props to add to play, such as cardboard boxes, paint, sticky tape, or material swatches, are available.
+(This indicates educators' understanding of the growing complexity and imagination in play for older children.
+This complex child-initiated play requires a broad range of accessible resources to support and fully extend the learning process.)

-• Children's belongings are easily accessible for children including food, clothing, bags, etc. (Indicates the environment has been respectfully organised with children’s growing capabilities for independence and autonomy in mind.)
+• Children's belongings, including food, clothing, bags, etc., are easily accessible.
+(This indicates that the environment has been respectfully organised with children's growing capabilities for independence and autonomy in mind.)

 Goodstart Live Chat